The mobile channel has been building steam for several years now:

 Think about using multivariate testing in your mobile experiences to learn how to better influence and persuade visitors to:

-Testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards building a business case around making a deliberate investment in mobile optimization.
+A/B testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards building a business case around making a deliberate investment in mobile optimization.

-Tests have proven that showing mobile users’ content that is specifically tailored for mobile devices improves the user experience, makes the visit stickier and, ultimately, increases conversion rates.
+A/B tests have proven that showing mobile users’ content that is specifically tailored for mobile devices improves the user experience, makes the visit stickier and, ultimately, increases conversion rates.

-With mobile targeting, marketers and analysts are able to test, measure and, ultimately, deliver the mobile experience that is most effective for each mobile device category.
+With mobile targeting, marketers and analysts are able to A/B test, measure and, ultimately, deliver the mobile experience that is most effective for each mobile device category.
 These can include attributes such as:

-Discover what works by testing elements of your mobile experience such as navigation, image size, image choice, specific words or phrases, placement, design, graphical elements, headlines, colors, variations in functionality, or dynamic content.
+Discover what works by A/B testing elements of your mobile experience such as navigation, image size, image choice, specific words or phrases, placement, design, graphical elements, headlines, colors, variations in functionality, or dynamic content.

 What is important to understand about mobile optimization is that it not only shows you which combination of elements your visitors prefer, but it reveals which individual elements influence visitor behavior versus those that do not.